CaviraOSS/SecuPrompt/README.md

 <div align="center">

-## secuprompt — Protect your AI from Prompt Injection
+## SecuPrompt — Protect your AI from Prompt Injection

 LLM-ready sanitizer that blocks jailbreaks, prompt injections, RAG poisoning, role overrides, and Unicode exploits before they reach your model.